-This condition occurs when you breathe in the fungus Aspergillus fumigatus, which is found in several places, including soil, water, and dust.
-The fungus causes a chronic reaction that leads to recurring inflammation of the lungs.
+Aspergillus fumigates is a fungus.
+It’s found in several places, including soil, water, and dust.
+ABPA occurs when you breathe in this fungus.
+It causes a chronic reaction that leads to recurring inflammation of the lungs.

-According to the Cystic Fibrosis Foundation, ABPA occurs in roughly two to 11 percent of people with cystic fibrosis (CFF).
-A study published in the Chest Journal also found that ABPA has also been found in around 13 percent of people presenting in asthma clinics (Agarwal, 2009).
+The Cystic Fibrosis Foundation reports that ABPA occurs in roughly 2 to 11 percent of people with cystic fibrosis.
+One study found ABPA in around 13 percent of asthma clinics.
+It's also more common in adolescents and males.

 The symptoms of ABPA resemble the symptoms that occur with cystic fibrosis or asthma.
-Because of this, sufferers who already have these conditions often don’t realize there is an additional problem.
+For that reason, people who have these conditions often don’t realize there may be an additional problem.

 The first signs of ABPA often include: